rediska1114/capacitor-keyboard-language/README.md

 # capacitor-keyboard-language

-Capacitor plugin for detect current keyboard language
+Capacitor plugin for detecting the current keyboard language.

 ## Install